bflatt72/flattDev/content/blog/new-vision.md

 - Focus on my physical and mental health.
 - Create a life that offers freedom, flexibility, and financial independence.

 But trucking is only part of my story.
 Before this, I served in the Navy, where I learned technical skills, discipline, and the value of hard work.
+I've also worked in manufacturing, with responsibilites such as machine operator, lab operator, process engineering tech, automation tech, and shift supervisor, and in the oil/gas pipeline industry as a terminal operator.

 Later, I pursued college coursework in biology, English literature, and mathematics, accumulating more than enough credits for a degree but never quite finishing due to frequent changes in focus.
 That unfinished goal still weighs on me, but it’s also fueled my curiosity and love for learning.

 Over the years, I’ve explored various interests—philosophy, literature, and even teaching myself the basics of web development.
+I've taken college course work in Computer Science learning C++.
 Despite not pursuing these paths fully, they’ve left me with a deep desire to create something meaningful, something I can call my own.

 #### What I Want to Do